Skip to main content

 Standalone

-DUELink is designed from the ground up to work with your favorite Hardware and your favorite Language.
-For example, you can use a phone to control a daisylink of DUELink modules.
+DUELink is designed from the ground up to tether with your favorite hardware, using your favorite coding language.
+For example, you can use a phone to control a Daisylink of DUELink modules.

 Daisylink with Phone